Azure/autorest.typescript/packages/typespec-ts/test/integration/generated/resiliency/srvDriven1/README.md

-# ResiliencyServiceDriven1 REST client library for JavaScript
+# ServiceDrivenOld REST client library for JavaScript

-DPG Swagger, this is the initial swagger a service could do
+Test that we can grow up a service spec and service deployment into a multi-versioned service with full client support.

 **Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library**